Dhanabhon/flutter-boilerplate/flutter_boilerplate/README.md

-# flutter_boilerplate
+# Flutter Boilerplate

-A new Flutter project.
+A simple boilerplate project that adopts the concepts of simple architecture and modularization.

 ## Getting Started